Missaukee County, Michigan: Religion

 The Christian Reformed Church in North America was the biggest denomination in the county with 2,010 members and 7 congregations, almost 50% of the counties population adhere to the CRCNA, followed by the Reformed Church in America with 3 congregations and 830 members, the third is the United Methodist Church with 3 churches and 500 members, the PC(USA) has 2 congregations and 200 members, but the Evangelical Presbyterian Church, the Lutherans (ELCA), baptists are also represented with 1 congregations each.
 Missaukee County is part of the Roman Catholic Diocese of Gaylord and has 1 congregations and 800 members.
 There is an Amish community in the county, founded in 2000, with two church districts in 2013.

 Education

 The Wexford-Missaukee Intermediate School District, based in Cadillac, services the school districts in the county.
 The intermediate school district offers regional special education services and technical career programs to students of its districts.
-Missaukee County is served by two regular public school districts, Lake City Area School District and McBain Rural Agricultural Schools.
+Missaukee County is served by two regular public school districts, Lake City Area Schools and McBain Rural Agricultural School.
 Missaukee County has one private school, Northern Michigan Christian School.